 Place in the freezer for at least 2 hours.
 Melt the chocolate chips and coconut oil in a glass bowl over a double boiler or in the microwave.
 Dip each sandwich halfway into the melted chocolate.
 Let it drip for a few seconds and place back on the waxed paper.
 Repeat for the remaining sandwiches.
 Leave the other half of the sandwich plain so you can hold onto the sandwich without getting chocolate all over your hands.
 Dig in and enjoy!

-Store the extras in the freezer in a covered container for up to 2 weeks.
+Store the extra s’mores frozen yogurt sandwiches in the freezer in a covered container for up to 2 weeks.

 - 7 ounce (198 grams) jar Kraft Jet-Puffed Marshmallow Creme